dpguthrie/yahooquery/README.md

 | AAPL   | 2019-01-03 07:30:00 | 91312200 | 143.98  | 142    | 145.72 |  142.19 |
 | MSFT   | 2019-12-12 07:30:00 | 24612100 | 151.65  | 151.02 | 153.44 |  153.24 |
 | MSFT   | 2019-12-13 14:00:01 | 23850062 | 153.003 | 152.85 | 154.89 |  154.53 |

-If more than one symbol is given, `symbol` and `dates` will comprise a MultiIndex in the returned dataframe.

 ## Multiple Endpoints